Buck's Bar Dome Rock Climbing

 This is a great place to be in a hot afternoon when the areas move into the shade.

 All routes can be lowered off or walked off, depending on your preference.

 From the path directions for the area, this is the first rock that you come to down the path.
 As you head down the path you will come across the un-indentifiable top of the dome.
 You canwalk to the edge here where you will find top anchors and rappel, or you can walk around the far side (about 100 yards) and walk down the path.
 As the path heads down to the stream in a small gully, you will find the cracks of Buck's Bar Dome to your left.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Buck's Bar Dome:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Buck's Bar Dome:

 Featured Route For Buck's Bar Dome